vivianeasley/spite/README.md

 The wrapper must have overflow: hidden; and be the width and height of exactly one frame of your sprite.

 Then you can call
-* spite( img class, wrapper class, milliseconds between frames, max number of frames in your animation ) ;
+* spite.animate( img class, wrapper class, milliseconds between frames, max number of frames in your animation ) ;